What is the Dyson Institute?

 Dyson Undergraduate Engineers work alongside world-class practising engineers, scientists and researchers, applying academic knowledge to solve real-world problems.
 A professional development programme builds students’ leadership, resilience, self-awareness and professional competence.

-First year students live in the Dyson Village, which, designed by James Dyson and Chris Wilkinson, comprises of award winning, five-star accommodation and recreation spaces.
-Each cross-laminated timber pod has expansive views across Dyson’s Wiltshire landscape and is equipped with a shower room, study space and the latest Dyson technology.
-The Village also includes a café, bar, gym, cinema, kitchens, communal spaces, laundry rooms and plenty of outside space.
+First-year students live in the Dyson Village, which, designed by James Dyson and Chris Wilkinson, is comprised of award-winning, five-star accommodation and recreation spaces.
+Many of the cross-laminated timber pod have expansive views across the Wiltshire landscape and all are equipped with a shower room, study space and Dyson technology products.
+The Village also includes a café, bar, gym, kitchens, communal spaces, laundry rooms and plenty of outside space.

-In their third year, students work abroad in Dyson’s Asia offices.
+In their third year, students work abroad in Dyson’s Asia offices, including our Global Headquarters in Singapore.
 After graduating, they will transition into individual accelerated progression pathways, preparing them for future roles as leaders in the business.